dmskr/open.naggybot/tasks.md

-- [ ] All reviews in pending status created for the same pull request within the same repo should be shrinked to single one, latest one
 - [ ] Comments pushed to GitHub should not be duplicated

 - [ ] 'Too many words' should be posted to pull request overall if more than, say, 10 comments were posted already and more to come.